smartcontractkit/chainlink-testing-framework/README.md

 LogStream has to be configured by passing an instance of `LoggingConfig` to the constructor.

-When you connect a contaier LogStream will create a new consumer and start a detached goroutine that listens to logs emitted by that container and which reconnects and re-requests logs if listening fails for whatever reason.
+When you connect a container LogStream will create a new consumer and start a detached goroutine that listens to logs emitted by that container and which reconnects and re-requests logs if listening fails for whatever reason.
 Retry limit and timeout can both be configured using functional options.
 In most cases one container should have one consumer, but it's possible to have multiple consumers for one container.

 LogStream stores all logs in gob temporary file.
 To actually send/save them, you need to flush them.
 When you do it, LogStream will decode the file and send logs to configured targets.
 If log handling results in an error it won't be retried and processing of logs for given consumer will stop (if you think we should add a retry mechanism please let us know).